 As for print flaws, this was a clean image.
 A handful of tiny specks appeared but that was it.
 Grain remained appropriate for a film shot under the conditions that affected Fever and never seemed too heavy.
 Given the prevalence of low-light sequences, that became a minor miracle; the grain easily could’ve become a major distraction.

 Fever provided a naturalistic palette, and the Blu-ray replicated the hues with good accuracy.
 The most notable potential concerns showed up during the nightclub scenes, as the colored lighting threatened to become somewhat thick.
 However, the tones looked nicely clear and realistic, and they showed no signs of noise or bleeding.
 Blacks appeared deep and rich, and shadow detail was concise.
-Given the movie’s age and budget, I thought the flick looked really solid.
+Given the movie’s age and budget, I thought the flick looked solid.

 The Dolby TrueHD 5.1 soundtrack of Saturday Night Fever seemed good but unexceptional.
 I didn’t expect a very active soundfield, and what I heard seemed good considering those restrictions.
 The mix favored the forward channels and created a reasonably engaging sense of atmosphere.
 Music showed fairly positive stereo delineation in the front, and effects popped up in logical locations.
 They blended together in a somewhat awkward and artificial manner, but this didn’t become a significant distraction.
 The surrounds usually just reinforced the music and sense of environment, but they did provide some occasional unique elements, such as the split-surround movement of a subway car.